ArvedFriedemann/propagators2/README.md

 Please excuse if the code looks a bit messy, a team member left the project unexpectedly and I am still compensating.
 By the time your reviews will reach me however, there is a good chance that I have caught up (same with optimisations).

+## The Language

+Most of our language features work as described in the paper, however there are a few known bugs that have not been fixed yet (but will soon be).
+After every clause there needs to be a semicolon.
+Reason is the default Token Parser that eats my precious newlines.
+Don't use custom mixfix operators without associativity that still have a hole in the front (and the back might also cause problems).
+The parser will not terminate.
+Yes, brackets, implication, application and inequality need to be defined extra.
+It's not a bug, it's a feature.

+## Thank you!

+Thank you so much for your interest in our system!
+It's our little baby and we love it!
+Looking forward to continuing the research and to be reading your review.